Micro-credentials from Ontario’s postsecondary schools

 - created an online portal to access micro-credential training opportunities

-- supported the creation of more than 65 new micro-credential projects in response to regional labour market needs through the Micro-credentials Challenge Fund
+- supported the creation of up to 250 new micro-credentials in response to regional labour market needs through the Micro-credentials Challenge Fund

 - strengthened partnerships between postsecondary institutions, training providers and employers